 Data Driven Web Application

 This is a core module and covers how to design, build and program databases and web applications according to user information needs using Logical Data Models, SQL and Web development technologies.
 Learners will incorporate these databases into data driven and interactive web solutions.
-Learners have the opportunity to sit for the second of two exams required to earn the Oracle Certified Associate (OCA).
+Learners have the opportunity to sit for the first of two exams required to earn the Oracle Certified Associate (OCA).

 Operating Systems and Computer Networks